 I can't give a definitive answer, but i hope these facts help you make up your mind.

-If you decide to go, please check your government foreign office for good advice on staying safe. over 6 years ago
+If you decide to go, please check your government foreign office for good advice on staying safe. almost 7 years ago